gravitational/gravity/docs/6.x/cluster.md

 With `promiscuous-bridge`, the behavior is similar to that of the kubenet network plugin:

-  - the docker bridge is placed into promiscuous mode and
+  - The docker bridge is placed into promiscuous mode; and
-  - ebtables rules are set up to avoid duplicate packets as the bridge starts to accept traffic otherwise destined for other interfaces
+  - ebtables rules are set up to avoid duplicate packets as the bridge starts to accept traffic otherwise destined for other interfaces.

 !!! tip "Default hairpin mode":